How to get funding for your small business idea in Nigeria

 One thing you must note while going for these banks is that most banks may require some form of collateral which you’ll have to provide before you can access their credit facility.

 Also, take note of their repayment plans and interest rates before deciding on the ones to settle for.
+This is very important.

 In general, I will only advice you borrow from microfinance banks either as a last resort or where you’ve already started your business but in need of funding to grow the business and take it to the next level.

-Although it is relatively new compared to the other small business fund raising channels, it is one of the easiest ways you can get a large number of people to sponsor or raise funds for your small business.
+Although it is relatively new compared to the other small business fund raising channels, it is one of the easiest options you can get a large number of people to sponsor or raise funds for your small business.

 Typically it takes 6-8 months between starting an equity crowd funding campaign and getting the money over to your bank account, going by the formal way.